n-kb/weathercontext-v2/Readme.md

 ## Data

 Historical data comes from European Climate Assessment & Dataset (ECA&D), who very nicely put [datasets of daily weather data](https://www.ecad.eu//dailydata/index.php) online.
+Suspicious values (as defined by ECA&D) are not taken into account.

 Data for the current week comes from [openweathermap](http://openweathermap.org).

 Data for the current week shows average temperature over a 24-hour period based on hourly data.
 If you ask for data at 15:00, for instance, the mean temperature for the day will be the average of the hourly values between 15:00 on the previous day and 15:00 on the current day.
 Do note that this is not the same methodology as the ECA&D dataset mentioned above, which uses midnight-to-midnight means.

 ## Localization

+To add a language, complete the fields in `src/texts.py` and add a column with the city names in your language in `data/cities.csv`

 ## References